 The rolling landscapes and juxtaposition of the coastline make the region perfect for holding both small and large-scale endurance events such as 10k runs, triathlon events and marathons, with the jam-packed events calendar punctuated by the annual showstopper of the IRONMAN Wales event.

-Many use the other smaller events in the calendar as training for the larger events – such as IRONMAN, or Long Course Weekend, which traditionally takes place in July – and many events which have been running for a number of years are seeing increased entry numbers and a higher profile, due to the increase in enthusiasm and participation in endurance events nationally.
+Many use the other smaller events in the calendar as training for the larger events – such as IRONMAN, or Long Course Weekend, which traditionally takes place in July.
+Lots of events which have been running for several years are seeing increased entry numbers and higher profiles, due to the increase in enthusiasm and participation in endurance events nationally.

-Whether you’re a seasoned triathlete or a first timer, let’s take a close look at the types of events that you can compete in when visiting West Wales.
+Whether you’re a seasoned triathlete or a first-timer, let’s take a close look at the types of events that you can compete in when visiting West Wales.
+Why not stay with us in the heart of the action with one of our comfortable Tenby cottages?

 Photo credit: IRONMAN